 One other thing that will strongly affect how your skin is going to react when you travel is the destination you’re looking to go to.
 Your skin will have different needs if you end up going to the Maldives vs the Swiss Alps.
 So, you’ll have to adjust your skincare routine to fit the climate of wherever you’re going.

 The rules are quite simple.
-Hot and humid places need lightweight skincare, while areas with colder weather will require you to build an extra nourishing routine.
+Hot and humid places need lightweight skincare, while areas with colder weather will require you to build an extra rich routine.

 First, let’s talk about hot weather.
 When you’re in a scorching, summery setting under the sun, your body will produce more sweat to try and cool itself down.
 But sweat mixed with dirt, dead skin cells, sebum, and makeup can end up clogging your pores, resulting in breakouts.